Maintenance

 Room Temperature Water Rather than Hot Water

 If the pen is clogged, and after a flush of water there is still an ink flow problem, then I let the nib section stand in a glass of water for a couple of hours.
 This is okay for most modern pens.
 Some older vintage pens may have materials that can be impacted with standing in water for an extended period of time.
-This is the case with But do not do with pens made from rubber or casein pens (it looks like plastic but made from protein).
+This is the case with pens made from rubber or casein pens (it looks like plastic but made from protein).
 Prolonged period of time in water could damage the pen.

 I am always amazed at the trail of ink that flows from the nib as the pen sits in water.